Korikanas/ncart/README.md

 # Ncart Frontend

-Modern e-commerce frontend for the Neart technology store, built with ReactJS and Tailwind CSS.
+Ncart is a modern full-stack e-commerce platform built with the MERN stack (MongoDB, Express.js, ReactJS, Node.js) and styled using Tailwind CSS for a responsive, minimal, and user-friendly design.
+The application supports seamless product browsing, cart management, secure checkout, order tracking, and includes an intuitive admin panel for managing products, users, and orders.

 ## Features